-Convert MBR to GPT
+Convert MBR to GPT without Data Loss

-One of the main challenge that we face while converting MBR to GPT is that, conversion is possible from MBR to GPT , only if there are no partitions or volumes present in the disk – which makes it impossible to convert without data loss.
+One of the main challenges that we face while converting MBR to GPT is that conversion is possible from MBR to GPT only if there are no partitions or volumes present in the disk – which makes it impossible to convert without data loss.
 I still don’t know why Microsoft hasn’t offered a simpler solution to this problem.

 1. Convert MBR to GPT using Diskpart